yandex/odyssey/README.md

 **Multi-threaded architecture**

-Odissey can significantly scale its processing performance by specifying a number of additional worker threads.
+Odissey can significantly scale processing performance by specifying a number of additional worker threads.
 Each worker thread is responsible for authentication and proxying client-to-server and server-to-client requests.
 All worker threads are sharing global server connection pools.